theduckylittle/gm3/README.md

 # GeoMoose3

-This is the main repository for the new GeoMoose3 library/application.
+This is the main repository for the new GeoMoose3 library.
 To learn more about GeoMoose [visit the homepage.](http://www.geomoose.org)

 [![Build Status](https://api.travis-ci.org/geomoose/gm3.svg?branch=master)](https://travis-ci.org/geomoose/gm3)

+## Warning!

+GeoMoose has now been broken up into three distinct repositories:

+ * `gm3` - This repository.
+It contains the core GeoMoose code.
+But there are no demos here.
+ * `gm3-demo-data` - Contains data used for testing and demos.
+ * `gm3-demos` - Contains actual GeoMoose demos.

+If you are a user looking to get started with GeoMoose then please head to [our website](http://www.geomoose.org/downoad.html) to download the latest package.

 ## Quickstart